IDC Names Securiti a Worldwide Leader in Data PrivacyView

 A system of record maintains:

 A system of automation enables:

-Data mapping with manual methods is just not going to cut it given the added time, cost and resources - not to mention the risk of data sprawl and human error.
-In order to benefit from a truly robust data mapping structure, every business needs to adopt the PrivacyOps framework.
+Data mapping with manual methods will just not cut it, given the added time, cost, and resources - not to mention the risk of data sprawl and human error.
+To benefit from a truly robust data mapping structure, every business needs to adopt the PrivacyOps framework.
 Investing in such a framework will be immensely beneficial for any organization as it will be ready to comply with all data privacy regulations - not just the current ones but also those that are upcoming.

 GDPR data mapping is the process of identifying, categorizing, and documenting the flow of personal data within an organization.
 It helps organizations understand what personal data they process, why they process it, and where it's stored or transferred.

 While GDPR doesn't explicitly mandate data mapping, it strongly encourages organizations to document their data processing activities, effectively involving data mapping.
 This documentation is a crucial part of GDPR compliance.

 Data mapping is essential in GDPR because it helps organizations achieve transparency in data processing, assess data protection risks, and demonstrate compliance with GDPR's principles and requirements.

 Several GDPR provisions emphasize the importance of data mapping, including the principles of transparency, accountability, and data protection by design and by default.
 Article 30 specifically requires data controllers to maintain records of their processing activities, which involves data mapping.